isomerpages/gb-assist/pages/solutionrepo/solution789.md

 More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Company Name: Singapore Telecommunications Limited<br>Web URL: www.singtel.com/business/info/psg<br>Contact Hotline: 1800-763-1111<br>Contact Email: g-segmentict@singtel.com
+Singapore Telecommunications Limited<br>www.singtel.com/cyberpsg<br>Contact Email: s-cyberpsg@singtel.com<br>Tel: 1800-SME-1111

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.